adi249/Image-Classifier/README.md

 The second part of this project is to get the user input - a hand-drawn figure that will be classified by our trained model.
 In order to do so, we'll have to first design the drawing area (canvas) using javascript and HTML.
 The codes to these have been uploaded in the repository.

-Markup : * We import our css and js files located in the static folder using Jinja.
+ * We import our css and js files located in the static folder using Jinja.
  * Our drawing canvas is set up with the <canvas> tag.
  * We call the drawCanvas() javascript function contained in draw.js.
  * We initialize our form so we can use the POST method to send data to our flask instance/app.py.
  * action = “{{url_for('predict')}” is again Jinja syntax.
 It specifies the path that will be used in app.py when submitting the form.
  * We add an extra hidden field to our form which will be used to transfer the image.<input type = “hidden“ id =’url' name = ‘url' value = “”>

   The JavaScript code makes it more dynamic and allows us design and interact with our drawing area.